canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

      * **2**: Ubuntu novice - can be trusted to enter commands but experience limited to simple file operations
      * **3**: Experienced user - doesn't need explanations about common topics (networking, sudo, services)
      * **4**: Advanced user - has experience running Ubuntu for many years, but may be unfamiliar with some sysadmin/programming topics
-     * **5**: Ubuntu sysadmin/developer- very familiar with most aspects of the operating system and can be expected to know details about
+     * **5**: Ubuntu sysadmin/developer- very familiar with most aspects of the operating system and can be expected to know details about its inner workings

  * **status**: `Draft` or `Published`
  * **feedback-url**: where to report bugs and give feedback about this tutorial, unless you have very specific requirements, this should be: `https://github.com/canonical-websites/tutorials.ubuntu.com/issues`.
  * **author**: the name and email address between brackets of the author of the tutorial.
-If you don't intend to maintain this tutorial after publication, please use web-team
+If you don't intend to maintain this tutorial after publication, please use `Canonical Web Team <webteam@canonical.com>`
  * **published**: a date in YYYY-MM-DD format, to be updated after any major change to the tutorial

 After this metadata section, the tutorial starts.